MrAndrew/The-Scoop/README.md

 Finally, run `npm test`.
 You will see a list of tests that ran with information about whether or not each test passed.
 After this list, you will see more specific output about why each failing test failed.

-As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
-The tests will additionally help you identify edge cases that you may not have anticipated when first writing the functions.